thomas-xin/Downloader/README.md

 ## Usage
 The last argument (name of output file) is optional, and will be automatically determined if not provided (this will put the file in a folder named `files`).
 If the URL is not provided, the user will be prompted to input one after the program starts.
 And finally, if the `-threads x` arguments are not provided, it will automatically be determined based on the file's size as well as the speed of previously downloaded files if applicable.

+Additionally, the `-v` (verbose) flag will cause the progress bar to move downwards instead of overwriting itself.
 ### Windows
 `python downloader.py -threads 12 https://speed.hetzner.de/1GB.bin file.bin`